 I hesitated to write about this colonial woman because the confirmed facts about her are few and somewhat sketchy.
 However, she has become a New Jersey heroine, and I think she deserves a nod on our blog.

 Let’s start with her name.
 Penelope’s maiden name I do not know.
 Most accounts say her first husband was a Dutchman, and his name is variously given as Prince, Van Princin, Princis, Van Princis, von Printzen, and Princess, with perhaps a few more variations thrown in.
 I’ve seen her referred to several times as Penelope Princess or Penelope Van Princess.
-She later married an Englishman, James Stout, so she is listed in many sources as Penelope Stout.
+She later married an Englishman, Richard Stout, so she is listed in many sources as Penelope Stout.

 So, back to the shipwreck.
 After the survivors got to shore, the others decided to leave behind Penelope’s husband, who was ill, while they tried to walk to the colony at New Amsterdam.
 Penelope refused to leave her husband alone, so the others promised to send help for them as soon as possible.
 The two of them were left on the shore.
 It’s not clear whether her husband was ill before the shipwreck or because of it.
 There are also accounts that say the entire party was attacked and massacred by Indians, but my limited research leads me to doubt that.

 While they waited on the shore alone, the couple was attacked by Indians.
 Penelope’s husband was killed, and Penelope was severely injured.
 Apparently she was left for dead.
 She crawled into a hollow tree and survived several days there.
 Some accounts give details of her injuries, but these were mostly written long after the fact, so I don’t know how true they are.
 She supposedly had a severe head wound, a shoulder wound, and an abdominal wound.